• Skip to main content

 Can you freeze cream cheese stuffed baby peppers?

 Yes, you can freeze the cream cheese stuffed baby peppers.
-I recommend freezing before baking so they hold up better.
+I recommend freezing them before baking so they hold up better.
 Assemble and freeze in an airtight container for up to one month.

-These cream cheese stuffed peppers offer more vitamins, fiber, and protein than your average party appetizer or snack.
+These cream cheese stuffed bell peppers offer more vitamins, fiber, and protein than your average party appetizer or snack.

-Bell peppers are such a versatile veggie, and they can be enjoyed year round.
+Bell peppers are such a versatile veggie that can be enjoyed year-round.
 The colorful baby peppers are high in Vitamin C, A, B6, and Folate.
-They are also a good source of fiber, antioxidants and phytochemicals.

 Jalapeños have capsaicin which has been shown to have cancer-fighting and antibiotic properties as well as lower LDL cholesterol levels.

-High in calcium and protein, cheese adds flavor and fat to the cheese stuffed bell peppers which helps you absorb the nutrients from the bell peppers and jalapeño.
-Plus, the fat makes these more satisfying.
+High in calcium and protein, cheese adds flavor and fat to the mini stuffed peppers with cream cheese which helps you absorb the nutrients from the bell peppers and jalapeño.

-Since this is an appetizer, serve with other appetizers like Cauliflower Tater Tots or Pineapple Salsa for more produce and/or with drinks like Jalapeño Margaritas to keep with the spicy theme.
-These are also great as a veggie-filled snack with some protein.
+Since this is an appetizer, serve with other appetizers like Cauliflower Tater Tots or Pineapple Salsa for more produce.

 Final thoughts:

-MORE CHEESY APPETIZER RECIPES YOU'LL LOVE:
+MORE CREAM CHEESE APPETIZER RECIPES YOU'LL LOVE:

 • Mexican Cream Cheese Appetizer

-• Hummus Stuffed Peppers
+Cream Cheese Stuffed Peppers

-5 from 10 votes
+4.94 from 16 votes

 Print Rate

-Prep Time: 15 minutes
+Prep Time: 15 minutes minutes

-Cook Time: 25 minutes
+Cook Time: 25 minutes minutes

-Total Time: 40 minutes
+Total Time: 40 minutes minutes

 Servings: 8